 Facing criminal charges in New York is a serious matter where the stakes are incredibly high.
 In the courtroom, the government’s representative is a prosecutor.
 With the power to decide what to charge and what pleas to offer, it can seem like the prosecutor holds a criminal defendant’s very life in their hands.
-If convicted, a defendant can end serving a jail term, having to submit to probation or parole supervision, paying heavy fines, and suffering many other personal costs.
+If convicted, a defendant can end up serving a jail term, having to submit to probation or parole supervision, paying heavy fines, and suffering many other personal costs.
 Simply put, while a prosecutor’s job is supposed to be seeking justice, all too often overzealous prosecutors are only interested in getting a conviction and attempting to get the maximum sentence.

 So what does the prosecutor do and how can an experienced criminal lawyer help a person facing criminal charges?

-What exactly is a Prosecutor?
+What Exactly is a Prosecutor?

 A prosecutor is an attorney who represents the government throughout the criminal justice process, including arraignment, hearings, trials, and appeals.
+Their objective is to uphold justice, whether that means dismissing the case or imposing appropriate punishment in case of a conviction.

 Most prosecutor’s offices have specialized bureaus focused on specific areas, such as narcotics, homicide, sex crime, gangs, white-collar crime, domestic violence, etc.